Montrose Houston Neighborhood Guide

 - MacGregor Elementary School at 4801 La Branch St. MacGregor Elementary can trace its roots back to 1922.
 It serves students in grades PK to 5 and offers magnet programs in music and science.
 Afterschool activities include girl and boy scouts, as well as an Extended Day program.

 - Poe Elementary School at 5100 Hazard St. Named after Edgar Allan Poe, this elementary school is a fine arts magnet school.
-It has a GreatSchools.org rating of 8/10.
+It is a candidate school for the International Baccalaureate Primary Years Programme (PYP).

 - Wilson Montessori at 2100 Yupon St. Also known as Wilson Elementary, this school offers a Montessori program that encourages self-reliance and independence.

 - Lanier Middle School at 2600 Woodhead St. In 2011, Sidney Lanier Middle School received a Texas Gold Performance Award.
-It offers a Vanguard program for exemplary students and has a GreatSchools.org rating of 10/10.
+It offers a Vanguard program for exemplary students and is an authorized IB World School serving the Middle Years Programme (MYP).